MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/data-manager.md

 ## Data Manager: Data

-This pop-up page can be used to pick and edit specific datasets from your selected datasources.
+This power query pop-up page can be used to pick and edit specific datasets from your selected datasources.
 The first button you should use in this page is the ***Bring Data*** button as shown below:

 []